|Years Coached||Record||Win %||Playoff record||Playoff win %|

 In 1996 Mularkey was hired by the Pittsburgh Steelers under head coach Bill Cowher to coach the tight ends.
-From 1996 through 2000 he coached the tight ends, however the tight ends had a limited role in the passing offense as they were more utilized as blockers.
+He served in this role until 2000, however the tight ends had a limited role in the passing offense as they were more utilized as blockers.
 Tight end Mark Bruener became one of the best blocking tight ends in the league under Mularkey's coaching.
 In 2001, Mularkey was promoted to offensive coordinator as the team had the third most prolific offense in the NFL that season.
 At the conclusion of the season, he was named Assistant Coach of the Year by the Pro Football Writers of America.
 In 2002, he helped quarterback Tommy Maddox win Comeback Player of the Year after not playing in the NFL for five seasons.
 Maddox set the franchise record for completion percentage (62.1%) in his first season back in the NFL.

-After his time as a head coach, he returned to the offensive coordinator role with the Miami Dolphins under head coach Nick Saban.
+After his time as a head coach, he returned to the offensive coordinator role with the Miami Dolphins under head coach Nick Saban in 2006.
 Expected to contend for the playoffs, the team struggled as free agent quarterback Daunte Culpepper did not recover from a knee injury suffered the previous season.
 Eventually using their third string quarterback, the Dolphins finished 6-10.
-After Saban returned to college coaching, the Dolphins hired Cam Cameron who retained Mularkey, however naming him the tight ends coach.
-The team finished 1-15, not getting their first win until Week 15.
+After Saban returned to college coaching, the Dolphins hired Cam Cameron who retained Mularkey, but named him the tight ends coach.
+The team finished 1-15 in 2007, not getting their first win until Week 15.